KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

     Datamart schema toolbar.

-There are two types of entities: *facts*, represented by a cube symbol.(i.e., the Sales fact 1998 entity) or *dimensions*, represented by a three-arrows symbol (i.e., the Product entity).
+There are two types of entities: *facts*, represented by a cube symbol.(i.e., the Sales fact 1998 entity) and *dimensions*, represented by a three-arrows symbol (i.e., the Product entity).

 Each single entity is composed of a title, some attributes or measures and relationships with other entities.
 In particular, by exploding the content of an entity (i.e. Sales fact 1998 as in figure above), you may encounter the following elements: